Ambition and Hope in Upper West Ghana

 Businesses set for success

 Our Inclusion Centre in Lawra was a hive of activity last month as 29 entrepreneurs joined us over two days of business skills training.
-For the five business owners and two farmers we granted last December, this was their first of 12 training sessions with our expert team.
-We use interactive, engaging, peer-led facilitation techniques that are vibrant, fun and promote meaningful learning – all led in the local language.
-Margaret, a business owner who has recently graduated from the programme, told us “It’s not just the money, it’s what you have taught me.”
+Our brilliant team of trainers use interactive, engaging, peer-led facilitation techniques that are vibrant, fun and promote meaningful learning – all delivered in the local language.
+Margaret, a business owner who has recently graduated from the programme, told us: βItβs not just the money, it’s what you have taught me.β

-The second day of training was a team favourite – “The Business Game” – a day-long role-playing activity, devised by our co-founder Charles Gardner, which is both highly effective in developing real-life skills, and leaves participants in hysterics!
+One of the sessions was a team favourite β βThe Business Gameβ β a day-long role-playing activity, devised by our co-founder Charles Gardner, which is both highly effective in developing skills and leaves participants in hysterics!
 We can’t wait for the next session.

 Our latest posts